 |Eating Disorders Inpatient Unit||1|

-PGY-3 residents may elect to supplement their clinical training with moonlighting shifts at the UNC Emergency Department, WakeBrook, or the UNC Acute Diagnostic and Treatment Clinic (ADATC).
+PGY-3 residents may elect to supplement their clinical training with moonlighting shifts at the UNC Emergency Department, WakeBrook, or the Alcohol and Drug Abuse Treatment Center (ADATC).
 While the General Residency clinical experience is very robust and moonlighting is not a necessity, residents have the option to practice attending-level autonomy.